sebawita/KinveyChat/Tutorial/tutorial-07-finishing-touches.md

 }
 ```

-As a result it returns something like this:
+As a result, it returns something like this:

 ```json
 {